Tomaszgom/JavaDemoProject/README.md

 - Threads. using Java Concurrency, implementation of 'Runnable' interface, inheritance of 'Task' observable class
 - JFrame, libraries: java.awt.Graphics2D, awt.Polygon, util.concurren, including concurrent.ScheduledThreadPoolExecutor.

-More details on the technologies and concept used are available within the application itself in form of explanatory information displayed on interface screens (appropriate modules of user interface).
+More details on the technologies and concept used are available within the application itself in form of explanatory information displayed on user interface screens (appropriate modules of user interface).